awslabs/ai-ml-observability-reference-architecture/README.md

 #### Setup
 To quickstart, we will leverage the AI on EKS base infrastructure blueprint.
 This blueprint will give us a Kubernetes environment with GPU and Neuron autoscaling to run the example job.

-Follow the AI on EKS deployment HERE (LINK HERE)
+Follow the AI on EKS deployment (Link to come soon)

 Now that the cluster is deployed, follow the base installation instructions:
 `kustomize build --enable-helm deploy/ | kubectl create -f -`